okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-10-0/index.md

 ### Bugs Fixed in 2019.10.0

 * WebAuthn Factors could not be verified using the [Factors API](/docs/reference/api/factors/).
 (OKTA-228239)
-* The Okta Sign-In Widget would incorrectly render pre-populated usernames, substituting `+` with a space.
+* During OAuth 2 and OIDC sign in flows, the Okta Sign-In Widget would incorrectly render pre-populated usernames, substituting `+` with a space.
 (OKTA-235187)